A PhD degree involves the conduct of specialised research to obtain recognition as a fully trained scientist.

 - Meeting milestones agreed to between the student and supervisor(s) in a memorandum of agreement

-The entry requirement for PhD degree study in Zoology or Entomology is an MSc degree in an appropriate field.
+The entry requirement for PhD degree study in Entomology, Wildlife Management or Zoology is an MSc degree in an appropriate field.
 Potential PhD students must also have the support of a potential supervisor in the Department to be offered admission.
 If you are interested in pursuing PhD degree study within the Department of Zoology and Entomology, contact a potential supervisor from amongst the academic staff with similar interests to your own to discuss available options and obtain in-principle support before applying for admission.

 Applications for admission should be submitted using the UP online application form.